 - Brush on one last coating of glaze before removing from grill onto serving plate.

-To make cooking and flipping easier, I cut the fillet into 3-6 inch wide strips.
-I also prefer to remove the skin, as most folks do not eat it, and it allows the rub and glaze to adhere straight to the meat for the enjoyment of your taste buds.
+*** I prefer to remove the skin, as most folks do not eat it, and it allows the seasoning and glaze to adhere straight to the meat for the enjoyment of your taste buds.
 A sharp knife is critical, and the blade should be angled up toward the skin as you work.

-Let the rub “melt” in for 20-30 minutes while you get an established fire going on your grill or smoker.
-I like to get a good hot bed of coals going, then cut the airflow down to a sliver, and wait until you have a good clean fire and cooker temps ranging from 275-350F degrees.
-Set the fish on a preheated raised grate, approximately 12-18 inches from the coals if possible.
-No drip pan, just direct over the fire.
+*** I like to get a good hot bed of coals going, then cut the airflow down to a sliver, and wait until you have a good clean fire and cooker temps ranging from 275-350°F.